MicrosoftDocs/architecture-center/docs/example-scenario/hybrid/secure-hybrid-messaging-web.md

 ## Architecture

-In this discussion, we divide the solution into two areas, describing security for:
+In this architecture, we divide the solution into two areas, describing security for:
-- Exchange Online.
+- Exchange Online, on the right side of the diagram.
-- Exchange on-premises in a hybrid or non-hybrid scenario.
+- Exchange on-premises in a hybrid or non-hybrid scenario, on the left side of the diagram.

-This article describes a web access scenario to help you protect your messaging service (Outlook on the web / Exchange Control Panel) when mailboxes are hosted in Exchange Online or Exchange on-premises.
+This article describes a web access scenario to help you protect your messaging service (Outlook on the web or Exchange Control Panel) when mailboxes are hosted in Exchange Online or Exchange on-premises.

 For information about applying multifactor authentication in other hybrid messaging scenarios, see these articles:
 - [Protecting a hybrid messaging infrastructure in a desktop-client access scenario](secure-hybrid-messaging-client.yml)